Icon of the Seas vs Wonder of the Seas

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Icon of the Seas has 29 different dining options like Windjammer, Pier 7, and Playmakers.
+The Icon of the Seas has 29 different dining options like Izumi Hibachi & Sushi, Hooked Seafood, and Celebration Table.
 Of those options, 14 are complementary, or included with your cruise fare.
 The other 15 options have an additional fee.

 The Wonder of the Seas has 1 fewer dining venues.
-Some of its popular venues are Dog House, Vitality Cafe, and Wonderland.
+Some of its popular venues are Wonderland, Cafe Promenade, and Giovanni's Italian Kitchen & Wine Bar.
 14 of these restaurants are complementary and the other 14 have an additional fee.

 The Royal Caribbean Icon of the Seas has about the same number of dining options as the Royal Caribbean Wonder of the Seas.